NeLLi-team/gvclass/docs/reference/cli.md

 !!! note "Database path precedence"
     The database path resolves in this order: `--database`, then the `GVCLASS_DB` environment variable, then `database.path` in the config, then the default `<repo>/resources`.

+!!! note "Compact Parquet resources"
+    Compact bundles can store labels and reference proteins under `parquet/`.
+GVClass materializes the needed TSV and marker FASTA views into `<database.path>/.gvclass_cache/` by default.
+Set `database.cache_path` or `GVCLASS_RESOURCE_CACHE` to choose another cache directory; the environment variable has precedence.

 ## Version output

 ```text